What are, why use and how to get marginal means

 dataset, available in base R

-, contains observations of 3
+, contains observations of

-types of iris flowers (the Species
+three types of iris flowers (the Species

-Setosa, Versicolor and Virginica, for which
+variable); Setosa, Versicolor and Virginica,

-sepals and petals.
+of the sepals and petals.

 A traditional starting point, when reporting such data, is to start